zlockewtg/RLinf/docs/source/rst_source/examples/embodied.rst

 Agentic RL-VLA
 ========================

-This document provides a comprehensive guide to launching and running the OpenVLA (Open Vision-Language-Action) embodied agent training task in the RLinf framework.
-The task focuses on training a vision-language-action model for robotic manipulation using the ManiSkill3 environment.
+This document provides a comprehensive guide to launching and managing the Vision-Language-Action Models (VLAs) training task within the RLinf framework, focusing on finetuning a VLA model for robotic manipulation in the ManiSkill3 environment.

-The primary objective is to train an OpenVLA model to perform robotic manipulation through:
+The primary objective is to develop a model capable of performing robotic manipulation by:

 1. **Visual Understanding**: Processing RGB images from the robot's camera.
 2. **Language Comprehension**: Interpreting natural-language task descriptions.